Jane de Leon: 2018–2022: Breakthrough

-2018 proved to be a promising year for De Leon.
-She played the feisty sister of Jericho Rosales' character in the drama series Halik.
+In 2018, De Leon played the feisty sister of Jericho Rosales' character in the drama series Halik.
 She also played a supporting role in Jose Javier Reyes' film Walwal.
 In 2019, she played a cameo role in the film The Heiress.
 After Liza Soberano backed out due to finger injury, De Leon was announced as the actress to play the title character in the film Darna in July 2019.
 Director Olivia Lamasan explained that De Leon earned the unanimous vote of ABS-CBN executives and Darna director Jerold Tarog.
 It was even Tarog who presented De Leon's audition tapes to the executives and according to him, De Leon impressed him for being an "instinctive actress."
 However, in August 2020, it was announced that the film project would be postponed indefinitely due to the COVID-19 pandemic and a Darna TV series, also starring De Leon, would be developed in its place.